 We have outstanding item on the schedule for v0.26 to use exiftool for lens detection when we don't know what the lens is.
 My plan is to run exiftool as a webservice.
 So, it might be possible to take advantage in v0.26.
 I've looked at the webpages on Phil's ExifTool web site.
 It looks like quite an undertaking to deal with this.
 However the web-service approach might be a useful "stop gap" in the short term. http://dev.exiv2.org/issues/1034

-#4 Updated by Max Pozdeev over 1 year ago
+#4 Updated by Max Pozdeev almost 2 years ago

 Thermal cameras are very specific and used mostly by professionals because of their price.
 But recently the market shows "cheap" thermal cameras like FLIR ONE so the number of such devices will grow.